backflip/jquery-carousel/README.md

 Is uses Mark Dalgleish's [«Highly Configurable jQuery Plugins» pattern](http://markdalgleish.com/2011/05/creating-highly-configurable-jquery-plugins/).

-Tested on IE 7-9, FF 3.6 and 6, Opera 11.62, Safari 5.1.5, Chrome 18, Mobile Safari on iOS 4 and 5, Android Browser on HTC Hero.
+*Tested on* IE 7-9, FF 3.6 and 11, Opera 11.62, Safari 5.1.5, Chrome 18, Mobile Safari on iOS 4 and 5, default Android browser on HTC Hero.

 ## How to use